 Fundrise $4.9 Bil transacted real estate investments showcased on their historical investment performance page, also stating average annualized returns in 2019 of 9.47%.
 They raised $55.5 million.
 Fundrise provides development and finished assets across residential and commercial.
 Between 2014 and 2018, the company averaged 8.76% to 12.25% annualized yields, net fees (1.0%), and an upfront cost of 2% in asset origination fees.
 They allow for $500 minimums and were founded in 2012.
 They also help showcase top opportunity zones, or tax advantaged areas that are encouraging investment.

 EquityMultiple, raised $4 million, focused on institutional-grade commercial real estate projects while offering both debt and equity investments.
 The company operates as an online real estate investing and finance platform connecting accredited investors with commercial real estate assets.
 We had a chance to team up with Yieldtalk and Crowdwise to build an event with their founder and CEO Charles Clinton.
-We also recently established an affiliate relationship.
+We have an affiliate relationship.

 Equitydoor no transaction or funding data found.
 They focus on the US market and offer $1,000 minimums.
 Investors can inspect offering materials, such as legal due diligence items.
 Legal documents, signatures and fund transfers can all be handled through the platform so investors and issuers can complete the entire transaction through the secure website.
 The issuer covers the fees for setting up the project.